 So, what lessons can we take for Trump’s presidency?
 First, we need complete transparency, beginning with Trump releasing his tax returns and announcing any assets he may not have declared on his FEC and SEC filings.
 Second, his assets should be put in a blind trust run by a third party to block off exactly the distractions Poroshenko faced while his country was at war.
 That’s not an unprecedented demand: Ronald Reagan, Bill Clinton and both Bushes did so.

-Trump is involved in businesses in over 500 companies, in countries like China, the UAE and Saudi Arabia—all of which have very complex relations with the US.
+Trump is involved in over 500 companies, in countries like China, the UAE and Saudi Arabia—all of which have very complex relations with the US.
 There’s also strong evidence that he has at least received financing from Russian investors, according to the Washington Post, and he has tried a number of times to invest in property there.
 Putin is unlikely to be able to bully Trump the way he allegedly does Poroshenko, but Aslund says “there is a straightforward bribery risk” when the future president ends up in diplomatic negotiations with countries where he has assets, or where his children running his business are trying to invest.
 And Putin, a wily former KGB agent, is likely to pull every lever he has at his disposal to try to manipulate Trump.

 In addition, there’s little to stop Trump’s children leveraging his name to do deals with reprehensible regimes, as former Federal Election commission chair Trevor Potter has pointed out.
 “We are faced with the possibility that a son or daughter of the president will turn up in Moscow or Uzbekistan or somewhere else negotiating a deal on a new property that will bear the name of the president, and the full knowledge that the president really is an owner of the company.
 That presents problems of a dimension we have never seen before,” Potter said in September, according to the Post.